TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 :class:`StreamReaderWriter` instances define the combined interfaces of :class:`StreamReader` and :class:`StreamWriter` classes.
-They inherit all other methods and attributes from the underlying stream.
+They inherit all other methods and attributes kutoka the underlying stream.

 .. _stream-recoder-objects: